A couple of days pass without a Muslim dangling from a cross. I’m flipping through online newspapers while I down my required caffeine.

 We park in chairs under the solar array, all our power is generated by the sun, excess is stored in an underground vault of batteries.

-Janah knows what’s on my mind, she is my mind, I explain to Chloe that I am testing the claims of clairvoyance and time travel espoused by the more mystical Vajrayana Buddhists.
+Janah knows what’s on my mind, I explain to Chloe that I am testing the claims of clairvoyance and time travel espoused by the more mystical Vajrayana Buddhists.

 “Cassie, Oceane predicted the crucifixion of a man in Phoenix, a Muslim man.
 Since then, another has been murdered in the same way.
 Do you understand?”